Apples to Apples: Comparing Doctor of Medical Science Degrees

 • School

 • I wasn’t/am not very concerned with a school’s reputation as long as they have a solid program.
-Most of the listed programs are associated with a school that also offers a Master’s-level PA program, but only one is associated with a medical school: Lincoln Memorial University.*
+Most of the listed programs are associated with a school that also offers a Master’s-level PA program.
+Only one is associated with a medical school: Lincoln Memorial University.*

 • Cost

 • This is a no-brainer, right?
 Cost matters.
 Degree creep is real and a real moneymaker for universities.
-LMU’s program is among the most expensive but, as I’m hoping to demonstrate here for the benefit of all who might question this decision, I think it’s worth it.
+LMU’s program is among the most expensive.
+I think it’s worth it.
+I aim to demonstrate this here for the benefit of all who might question this decision.

 • Duration

 • This one is pretty straightforward as well.
 While I naturally wanted something manageable, I was willing to go as long as needed.
-I have considered several traditional PhD programs, up to 4 years in length, but none would have made me a better clinician.
+I have considered several traditional PhD programs.
+These programs were up to 4 years in length.
+None would have made me a better clinician.
 I also considered returning to medical school but only one (LECOM) offers PAs advanced standing.

 • Residency requirements

 • AKA “on-campus” requirements.
 A hallmark of yesterday’s correspondence courses was the ability to “complete your degree at home, through the mail”.
 While that may have been suspect in years past, distance learning is common if not preferable today.
-Between MOOCs (massive open online courses) and intimate virtual classrooms, there is little reason to believe that e-learning is less effective than on-campus learning for most subjects.
+In a post-pandemic world, there is little reason to believe that e-learning is less effective than on-campus learning.
+This holds true for most subjects.
 Most major universities have at least some online offerings.
-But it’s not perfect as some skills simply need to be observed, practiced, and critiqued in person.
+But it’s not perfect as some skills must be observed, practiced, and critiqued in person.
 A hybrid program offers this opportunity.

 • Miscellaneous

-• I am personally interested in medical writing and informatics but didn’t make it very far in this part of my research.
-I had also considered a few healthcare-specific MBAs and you can see how they stack up at the bottom of the chart.
+• I am interested in medical writing and informatics but didn’t make it very far in this part of my research.
+I also considered a few healthcare-specific MBAs; you can see how they stack up at the bottom of the chart.

-*Since this article was first published, ATSU and SIU have launched DMSc programs.
+*Since this article was first published, ATSU, SIU, Eastern Virginia, University of Maryland, and Wake Forest, UNMC and others have launched DMSc programs.

 Reply